 Currently, there is a waiting list for plot openings.
-We added 24 new plots this year and more than 30 new gardeners.
 The committee is looking to add more plots to accommodate demand next year.
 Besides individual plots, gardeners also get to taste communal items such as blueberries, strawberries, apples, pears and pumpkins.

 Learn more about our community garden here: LPCG (locustpointcommunitygarden.org)

 Community Garden Mural